andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 - a transition with label `event [ guard ] / actions` evaluates to `true` against an incoming event if and only if the incoming event matches the `event` in the transition label, and the guard is fulfilled
 - when an event occurs, the transitions originating from the current control state of the machine are evaluated
   - the first evaluated transition that is fulfilled will be taken, leading to a new control state for the machine, the update of the machine extended state, and the machine computing an output (here outputs are commands for the interfaced systems).
 These computations relate to the `actions` part of the transition label (`event [ guard ] / actions`)
-- when an event occurs, if no transitions evaluates to `true`, the machine remains in its current control state, with identical extended state, and outputs a zero action (represented by the constant `NO_OUTPUT` in Kingly).
+- when an event occurs, if no transition evaluates to `true`, the machine remains in its current control state, with an identical extended state, and outputs a zero action (represented by the constant `NO_OUTPUT` in Kingly).
 This is akin to a no-op.
-- if the machine is in a transient control state, the outgoing transitions for that control states are eveluated **immediately** when the machine enters the transient control state
+- if the machine is in a transient control state, the outgoing transitions for that control states are evaluated **immediately** when the machine enters the transient control state
 - note that Kingly does not accept a machine whose initial control state is a transient control state

-With this in mind, you should be able to check that the previous machine visualization indeed implements the behaviour referred to in our 9 test sequences:
+With this in mind, you should be able to check that the previous machine visualization indeed implements the behavior referred to in our 9 test sequences:

 - the machine starts in the *Init* control state
 - when receiving the routing event it transitions to the *routing* control state, which is a transient control state